sultanul-ovi/Leetcode-Notebook/README.md

 # Leetcode-Notebook
-Here I have created notes for the leetcode problems I have practiced
+Here, I have created notes for the LeetCode problems I have practiced.